panzerdp/dmitripavlutin.com/posts/175-react-comments/index.md

 I like React because its syntax is JavaScript, except when you write JSX.

-When it comes to writing comments to support your code, React offers the syntax `{/* Comment */}`.
+When it comes to writing comments, React offers the syntax `{/* Comment */}`.
 To me, this syntax is a bit verbose.

-Let's see how to use the regular JSX comments syntax, and, importantly, 2 additional shorter ways to write comments in React components.
+Let's see how to use the regular JSX comments syntax and alternative 2 better ways to comment.

 <Affiliate type="traversyReact" />